App Logo

 Related Questions:

-Identify the object of the following sentence
+Identify the verb in the following sentence